Identify The Muscular Structure That Anchors The Lens In Place

 Molecular Composition and Biomechanics of the Zonules

 The zonular fibers, often referred to as the suspensory ligament of the lens, are composed primarily of type I and type III collagen arranged in a highly ordered, crimped configuration.
 This unique architecture provides both tensile strength and elasticity, allowing the fibers to stretch and recoil repeatedly over a lifetime without fatigue.
-In addition to collagen, the zonules contain elastin, fibronectin, and a suite of proteoglycans (such as decorin and biglycan) that fine‑tune their viscoelastic properties But it adds up..
+In addition to collagen, the zonules contain elastin, fibronectin, and a suite of proteoglycans (such as decorin and biglycan) that fine‑tune their viscoelastic properties Turns out it matters..

 Age‑Related Changes and Their Clinical Implications